Summer Faculty Fellowships

 - Eligible faculty who choose to apply for a Summer Faculty Fellowship should be cognizant of the competitive nature of the process and be aware that not all proposals can be funded.

-Application Format and Guidelines
+Application and Format Guidelines

 - Follow the application guidelines and provide the information requested, addressing all of the points applicable to the project.
 Incomplete applications will not be reviewed by the Committee.
 If a question is "not applicable" to your project, please state "N/A" on that particular question on the application.
+Please see SFF Application Dynamic Forms 2021 for screenshots and helpful hints for this new form.

 - The application should state in clear, concise language, the purpose of the proposed project, its contribution to the advancement of the applicant’s academic discipline, and a description of the procedures to be employed.
 Keep in mind that the evaluating committee is composed of faculty members from diverse disciplines.
 Therefore, an application should state clearly, in terms comprehensible to the non-specialist, what the investigator wants to do and the significance of the work to the researcher’s field of interest and the academic community.